grafana/aws-workshop/site/docs/lab1/2_tour.md

     - The scrape job fetches CloudWatch metrics from AWS and brings them into your Grafana instance.

 1. Return back to the Cloud Provider -> AWS screen.
-Click on **AWS/RDS** to show the RDS dashboard.
+Click on **AWS/EC2** to show the EC2 dashboard.

-    - Scroll down to see the database instances in this AWS Account, CPU utilization and other statistics.
+    - See the EC2 instances in this AWS Account, at a glance.

-    - Click on a database instance to see its metrics.
+    - Click on an EC2 instance to see its metrics.

 1. Finally, return back to the Cloud Provider -> AWS screen, and click on the **Alerts** tab.
 These pre-installed, opinionated alerts help you understand when things are going wrong in your infrastructure.